ibm-cloud-docs/openshift/openshift_worker_plan.md

 {: important}

 **What bare metal flavors can I order?**</br>
 Worker node flavors vary by zone and container platform.
 The following table includes the most recent version of a flavor, such as `x3c` Ubuntu 18 worker nodes flavors, as opposed to the older `x2c` Ubuntu 16 worker node flavors.
-To see the flavors available in your zone, run `ibmcloud oc flavors --zone <zone>`.
+To see the flavors available in your zone, run `ibmcloud oc flavors --zone <zone><staging vpc> [--provider]</staging vpc>`.
 You can also review available [VM](#vm) or [SDS](#sds) flavors.

 Bare metal machines are optimized for different use cases such as RAM-intensive, data-intensive, or GPU-intensive workloads.